 The Left’s reflexive regurgitation of accusations of imperialism, unilateralism, and racism are wholly off the mark, and liberal public intellectuals and politicians such as Andrew Sullivan, Thomas Friedman, Alan Grayson, and Charlie Rangel are now ironically beginning to adopt the most stale (and discredited) realist thinking and phraseology from Kissinger, Baker, and Stephen Walt.
 While the realists, and now their Leftist cohorts, claim that their position is more grounded and sensible, tolerating oppressive regimes is often far more immoral, in the long run, than replacing them when the opportunity arises.
 And while it is true that very few transitions to democracy are bloodless, this is because very few despots are benevolent.
 Dictatorships, by their very nature, are immoral, and while they may occasion “stability,” this stability is only of a volatile and perverted kind because of its coercive repression of society’s unremitting desire for freedom.
 The best hope for durable regional and global stability will be a political arrangement than accommodates order and liberal (might I add – social?) democracy.

-During the Ford administration, his realist Secretary of State Henry Kissinger and the shah encouraged the Kurds in Iraq’s north to rise up against the government in Baghdad in what seemed to be an act of humanitarian assistance to oust the Ba’athist regime, and while the Kurds fully expected American support to arrive, but it never did.
-While the Kurds were being slaughtered, their leader, Mustafa Barzani, sent diplomatic cables to Kissinger pleading for help, military or otherwise.
-But those at the State Department and the CIA withdrew their support for the rebellion just before it began, a move which the Pike Commission rightfully dubbed “cynical.”
+During the Ford administration, his realist Secretary of State Henry Kissinger and the shah encouraged the Kurds in Iraq’s north to rise up against the government in Baghdad in what seemed to be an act of humanitarian assistance to oust the Ba’athist regime, and while the Kurds fully expected American support to arrive, it never did.
+As the Kurds were being slaughtered, their leader, Mustafa Barzani, sent diplomatic cables to Kissinger pleading for help, military or otherwise, but those at the State Department and the CIA withdrew their support for the rebellion just before it began, a move which the Pike Commission rightfully dubbed “cynical.”
 It was better, according to our realist foreign policy officials, that the U.S. keep positive relations with the shah, who had cut a last minute deal with Iraq and never sent even a single bullet to the Kurds.
 The Kurds suffered staggering casualties, as did Iraq’s chance at a multi-ethnic democracy.